element-hq/element-web/docs/review.md

 ## Code Quality

-In the past, we have occasionally written different kinds of tests for Element and the SDKs, but it hasn't been a consistent focus.
+In the past, we have occasionally written different kinds of tests for Neuron and the SDKs, but it hasn't been a consistent focus.
 Going forward, we'd like to change that.

 * For new features, code reviewers will expect some form of automated testing to